marcoT0425/WOBOT/README.md

 | crate         | ~3.4454 | 7976               | Tree search | Easy | Only Ans   | 6          |
 | slate         | ~3.5355 | ~10511             | Tree search | Easy | WordleBot  | 6          |

 The accuracy comparing with the optimal score is well over 99.99%.
 But there are very few tweaks I tested RAILE it has 8006 but the optimal is 8005.
 I mean this is forgivable.
+Also trying to do a stress test for the hard mode with a restricted word list, it is possible, and has a 100% solve rate with PLANE.

 Stats:

 ```SALET: Easy mode